-This safety device is a manually reset switch.
+This safety device can be auto or manually reset.
 DO NOT install jumper wires across these switches to defeat their function or reset a switch without identifying and correcting the fault condition.
 If a switch must be replaced, use only the correct sized part specified in the Replacement Parts List.